Acid Reflux Diet: Foods to Eat, Foods to Avoid, Meal Timing & Indian Food Chart Skip to content

 A calm cooking style is a big part of the acid reflux diet.

-Foods That Trigger Acid Reflux In Real Life
+Foods That Trigger Acid Reflux in Real Life

 People often ask, “Which foods trigger acid reflux the most?”
 In Indian daily life, these patterns show up again and again.